jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust/index.md

    "When this thread receives a SIGINT, run handle_interrupt".
 Hopefully that one is relatively clear!

-So, let's run the above:
+So, let's run the above (the comments to the right are timings):

 ```
 $> cargo -q run
-Hello
+Hello                                            #  0s
+^CSorry we didn't get the chance to finish       #  3s
-^CSorry we didn't get the chance to finish
+^CSorry we didn't get the chance to finish       #  5s
-^CSorry we didn't get the chance to finish
+^CSorry we didn't get the chance to finish       #  6s
-Goodbye
+Goodbye                                          # 10s
 ```

 What we're seeing here is that we've successfully handled the interrupt: when